Cmbs86/Cmbs86/README.md

 ### Hi there 👋

-- 👨‍💻 Currently navigating the web development seas at DCI-Digital Career Institute.
+- 🌱 Currently navigating the web development seas at DCI-Digital Career Institute.
 Aspiring developer.

+### A little about me

+- 👨‍💻 After an 8-year career as a chef, I've discovered my passion for crafting digital experiences as a web developer.
+I enjoy creating engaging web functionalities and am committed to continuous learning and exploring new technologies.

+Outside of work, you'll often find me playing bass guitar, a passion I've pursued through various musical projects.
+I bring this same creativity and collaborative spirit to my work, transforming ideas into practical web solutions.

 ---